alexsmedile/alexsmedile/README.md

-🧠 LEARN  •  🏗️ BUILD  •  📦 SHIP </br>
-I turn ideas into systems.
+Busy turning ideas into reality.